ncoderz/env-m8/README.md

 import { EnvM8 } from '@ncoderz/env-m8';

-// Get an instance, will calculate environment only on first instance creation const env = new EnvM8();
+// Get an instance, will calculate environment only on first instance creation

+const env = new EnvM8();

+//
-// Find what you need to know about the environment const isBrowser = env.isBrowser;
+// Find what you need to know about the environment
+//

+// Running in a browser
+const isBrowser = env.isBrowser;

+// Running in a backend
 const isBackend = env.isBackend;

+// Running in a CI environment
-const isCI = env.isCI; // true if CI environemt variable is set and is not 'false' or '0' (case-insensitive)
+// true if CI environment variable is set and is not 'false' or '0' (case-insensitive) const isCI = env.isCI;

+// Which platform?
-const platform = env.platform; // e.g., chrome, safari, node, bun, deno - see Platform type
+// e.g., chrome, safari, node, bun, deno - see Platform type const platform = env.platform;

+// Which OS?
-const os = env.os; // e.g., macos, windows, linux, android, ios - see Os type
+// e.g., macos, windows, linux, android, ios - see Os type const os = env.os;

+// Time library was loaded (usually at app start)
-const bootTimestamp = env.bootTimestamp;
+// in milliseconds elapsed since midnight, January 1, 1970 Universal Coordinated Time (UTC) const bootTimestamp = env.bootTimestamp;

-const upTimestamp = env.upTimestamp;
+// Time since bootTimestamp in milliseconds const upTime = env.upTime;

-const { full, major, minor, patch, prerelease, build } = env.environmentVersion;
+// The version of the platform const { full, major, minor, patch, prerelease, build } = env.platformVersion;

+// The version of the OS
 const { full, major, minor, patch, prerelease, build } = env.osVersion;

-const NODE_ENV = env.NODE_ENV; // NODE_ENV at initialisation time, returns 'production' if not set
+// NODE_ENV at initialisation time, returns 'production' if not set const NODE_ENV = env.NODE_ENV;

-// On any instance of EnvM8, you can set your app name and version
+// On any instance of EnvM8, you can set your app name and version env.setApp('MyApp');

-env.setApp('MyApp');
 env.setAppVersion('2.1.3-alpha+exp.sha.5114f85');

-// The values will then be available on any instance of EnvM8

-const appName = env.app; // MyApp
+// The values will then be available on any instance of EnvM8 const appName = env.app; // MyApp const {
-const {
   full // '2.1.3-alpha+exp.sha.5114f85',